-A short walk from Golden Horn’s white pebble beach, we found signs pointing the way to the village of Bol along a tree-shaded promenade.
+A short walk from Golden Horn’s white pebble beach, signs along a tree-shaded promenade pointed the way to the village of Bol.
 Through the greenery, glimpses of an impossibly blue bay glistened in the sun.
 Soothing ocean breezes wafted through the pines.
-We knew little about this Croatian island called Brac but we soon were delighted to come upon the first of several stunning limestone sculptures.
-Our path, bathed in dappled sunlight, had suddenly morphed into an outdoor sculpture garden adorned with larger than life busts and modern art works.
+We knew we’d made the right choice and were soon astounded to come upon the first of several stunning limestone sculptures.
+Bathed in dappled sunlight, our path had suddenly morphed into an outdoor sculpture garden adorned with larger than life busts and modern art works.
 Very few plaques identified the artist or artists.
 With curiosity aroused, we wondered what surprises awaited in Bol.

 Across from the harbor, a row of cafes with outdoor seating, boutiques and galleries led to an opening where a colorful farmers’ market displayed a bounty of the island’s fresh fruit and vegetables.
 Exchanging welcoming smiles with the local farmer, we plucked ripe peaches and grapes, perfect for picnicking in a nearby pocket park with its shaded fountain and benches.